descendsphere/route-render/docs/DESIGN.md

 ## 7. Performance Tuning Architecture

-To improve rendering efficiency and provide user control, a dynamic performance tuning system has been implemented.
+To ensure a smooth user experience across a wide range of devices, the application features a sophisticated automatic performance tuning system.

 ### 7.1.
 On-Demand Rendering
-The application now initializes the Cesium Viewer with `requestRenderMode: true`.
+The application initializes the Cesium Viewer with `requestRenderMode: true`.
 This is a fundamental change that stops the default continuous render loop.
 A new frame is now only rendered when explicitly requested via a call to `viewer.scene.requestRender()`.
 This dramatically reduces CPU/GPU usage when the application is idle.
 All functions that cause a visual change (e.g., updating a style, scrubbing the timeline, toggling visibility) now conclude with a `requestRender()` call.

 ### 7.2. `PerformanceTuner` Module
 A new `PerformanceTuner.js` module encapsulates all performance-related logic.
-*   **Dynamic Settings Object:** The module holds a central `settings` object that represents the current state of all performance-related properties.
-*   **Presets:** It contains definitions for 'Low', 'Medium', and 'High' quality presets.
-Applying a preset loads its values into the central `settings` object and then applies all settings to the viewer.
-*   **Granular Control:** The module exposes an `updateSetting(key, value)` method, which allows UI controls to modify a single property at a time (e.g., toggling shadows).
-This provides fine-grained control for testing and customization.
+It is designed as an "autopilot" for performance.

+#### 7.2.1.
+Performance Profiles (The Goal)
+The user is presented with a single, simple "Performance Profile" selector in the UI, which defines their desired experience:
+*   **`Prioritize Speed`:** Aims for the highest possible frame rate.
+*   **`Balanced`:** Aims for a smooth frame rate with good visual quality.
+*   **`Prioritize Quality`:** Aims for the best possible visual quality, even at a lower frame rate.

+Each profile corresponds to a target FPS range (e.g., 30-45 FPS for "Balanced"), which is defined in a central `TUNING_CONFIG` object.

+#### 7.2.2.
+Quality Presets (The Tools)
+The `PerformanceTuner` contains a private, ordered array of quality "presets".
+This array acts as a granular "ladder" of quality levels, from lowest to highest.
+Each preset is a collection of concrete rendering settings (e.g., `resolutionScaleFactor`, `maximumScreenSpaceError`, `fxaa`).

+#### 7.2.3.
+The Monitor-Analyze-Act Loop
+The core of the auto-tuner is a feedback loop that runs continuously:
+1.  **Monitor:** A `postRender` event listener accurately measures the average FPS over a set interval (e.g., every 1-2 seconds).
+2.  **Analyze:** The measured FPS is compared against the target range of the user's currently selected Performance Profile.
+3.  **Act:**
+    *   If the FPS is below the target range, the tuner moves down the quality ladder by applying a lower-quality preset.
+    *   If the FPS is above the target range, the tuner moves up the quality ladder by applying a higher-quality preset.
-*   **UI Synchronization:** A callback, `onSettingsUpdate`, is used to notify the `UIManager` whenever the settings change (e.g., after a preset is loaded), ensuring the UI controls always reflect the current state.
+    *   A "debounce" delay is used to prevent the settings from changing too frequently.

+This system ensures that the application always tries to deliver the best possible visual quality while respecting the user's stated performance goals.

 ### 7.3.
 UI Controls
-A new "Performance" section in the side panel provides comprehensive UI controls, including:
-*   A dropdown to select the 'Low', 'Medium', or 'High' presets.
-*   Checkboxes to toggle individual features like FPS display, lighting, shadows, fog, atmosphere, and FXAA.
-*   Sliders to control the `resolutionScale` (via a multiplier) and the `targetFrameRate`.
+The "Performance" section in the side panel has been simplified to a single dropdown menu to select the desired "Performance Profile".
+All granular controls have been removed to provide a cleaner, more user-friendly experience.

 ## 8. Route Visualization